udacity/create-your-own-adventure/english/bob-barker/phone-a-friend/phone-a-friend.md

 Your ears are full of gooey marshmallow, so you ignore Bob's turgid response and reach for your flip-phone and begin to phone the first person that comes to mind....

+The All-in-One, the Son of Heaven, the Lil' Guy: [Baby Jesus](../buddy-christ/christ.md)